andrewfstratton/quando/docs/run_local.md

 To check Quando is running, in Chrome, open [the dashboard](from the popup or http://127.0.0.1) on the **same PC** you installed Quando on.

-You should see two QR Codes and links to the Editor and Client, and at the bottom of the page, 'New User'.
-Enter a login/user id and password and select 'Add'.  **N.B.
-These are not secure.**  You should see a message at the bottom saying 'Added 'your user id'.
+You should see two QR Codes and links to the Editor and Client.

 _If you don't see the option, check the command line from before._
 </details>